top of page

 • What will my friends and family think if I slow down and create a life away from the fast-, partner-, c-suite track?

 • If I say no or change in any way, will they be angry?
+Will they still love me?

-Carrying these questions and asking them aloud, requires courage and compassion – the courage to be honest with ourselves and compassion to hold what we discover.
+Carrying these questions and asking them aloud, requires courage and compassion.
+The courage to be honest with ourselves and compassion to hold what we discover.

 The courage to be honest